Solo: Data Discovery Using Natural Language Questions Via A Self-Supervised Approach: Introduction

-\begin{myitemize} \item \textbf{Synthesis of Training Data.} There are two big technical challenges to synthesizing training data.
-First, this requires automatically generating questions from tables to produce positive pairs, $(q, T_i^*)$, where the table $T_i^*$ contains the answer to the question $q$.
-Second, this requires determining an appropriate size for the training dataset that represents the data from the underlying repository well.
-Without carefully controlling for dataset size, large volumes of data would translate into too large training datasets that would consume too much resources.
-And limiting the size of the dataset in an unprincipled fashion means the training dataset may not represent the underlying data well, thus leading to an underperforming system.
+$\bullet$~\textbf{Synthesis of Training Data.} Synthesizing a training dataset off a repository of tables requires solving two interrelated problems.
+First, we need an approach to generate questions from tables to produce positive pairs, $(q, T_i^*)$, where the table $T_i^*$ contains the answer to the question $q$.
+Second, the approach must determine an \emph{appropriate} training dataset size.
+Too small, and the system will not generalize.
+And too large will unnecessarily consume resources (time and money).
+Furthermore, choosing a naive heuristic will fail, as different repositories need different amounts of data.
+The challenge is to choose the training data size in a principled way.

-\item \textbf{Learned Table Representation.} The learned system ingests tables in vector format.
+$\bullet$~\textbf{Table Representation for Self-supervision.} The learned discovery systems ingests tables in vector format.
 This calls for a table representation strategy.
-There are many strategies in the literature to represent tables as vectors that we found negatively impacting the system performance.
-The challenge is to identify a good table format.
+There are many strategies in the literature to represent tables as vectors, but we found that many negatively impact performance \cite{zhang2018ad, sun2019content, chen2020table, herzig2021open, wang2021retrieving}.
+These strategies either just treat a table as ordinary text and thus ignore the table structure or require human-annotation to ensure training data as the same distribution as test data.
+So the challenge is to identify table representation that leads to high performance.

-\item \textbf{Assemble end-to-end system.} Building a complete system requires solving several interrelated problems, each of which benefits from different machine learning model architectures.
-We follow a two-stage approach that cleanly splits the problem around the ML model architectures that fit best each problem.
+$\bullet$~\textbf{Assemble end-to-end system.} Unlike most work in this area, that concentrates on providing algorithms, we provide algorithms and implement them in an end-to-end system.
+Doing so uncovers several important challenges that if left unaddressed would make the system impractical.
+We follow a divide-and-conquer approach and split the design and implementation of the system into two broad components, each of which benefits from different machine learning models.
 During \emph{first-stage retrieval}, the system must identify a subset of potentially relevant tables.
-During \emph{second-stage ranking} the system must identify the table that contains the answer to the input question among those returned by \emph{first-stage retrieval}.
+During \emph{second-stage ranking} it must identify the table that contains the answer to the input question among those returned by \emph{first-stage retrieval}.
+When we assembled these two components, we noticed several important performance challenges, such as large storage footprint (due to the distributed representation of many tables), slow encoding time, and low throughput.
+We implemented a series of techniques to mitigate these problems, achieving several times smaller footprint and encoding time, and subsecond query latency.